VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 the handler classes register with the **CommandProcessor** and **EventProcessor** instances that retrieve messages from the topics by using the **SubscriptionReceiver** class.
-The **CommandProcessor** class determines which single handler should receive a command message, the **EventProcessor** class determines which handlers should receive an event message.
+The **CommandProcessor** class determines which single handler should receive a command message; the **EventProcessor** class determines which handlers should receive an event message.
 The handler instances are responsible for invoking methods on the domain objects.

 > **Note:** A Windows Azure Service Bus topic can have multiple
 > subscribers.
 The Windows Azure Service Bus delivers messages sent to a
 > topic to all its subscribers.
-Therefore one message can have multiple
+Therefore, one message can have multiple
 > recipients.

 ![Figure 8][fig8]